gponte7/coffee-delivery/README.md

 ## About the Project

-A coffee e-commerce that gives you the possibility to select how many of your favorities coffees you want wherever you are.
+Coffee Delivery is a coffee e-commerce that gives you the possibility to select how many of your favorities coffees you want wherever you are.
 ## Backend

 A Rest API using JSON Server with Axios to get all informations about the coffees.